It is harsh to describe Ghana’s Parliament as ‘dishonourable’- Godfred Dame

 Source: Happy 98.9FM

-Deputy Attorney General, Godfred Yeboah Dame has said that it would be “harsh” to describe parliament as dishonourable following the scuffle that ensued in the house when the Speaker of the 8th Parliament was being elected.
+Deputy Attorney General Godfred Yeboah Dame has expressed that it would be “harsh” to describe parliament as dishonourable following the scuffle that ensued in the house when the Speaker of the 8th Parliament was being elected.

 Meanwhile, Godfred condemned the actions of the house during the election of the Speaker of Parliament as he states that it “was very bad and uncalled for”.